Denied Boarding Without a Return Ticket: 2026 Rules

 Countries that demand proof of exit (and don't mess around)

-I lost 380 EUR on a non-refundable Paris-Bangkok flight in 2019.
+I lost $380 on a non-refundable Paris-Bangkok flight in 2019.
 My Thai visa was refused at the last minute, and I didn't have an onward ticket to show to try my luck entering without a visa.
 Thailand is ultra-strict about this.
 At Charles de Gaulle airport, they kindly made it clear that I could go home.

 Brazil is another striking example that can ruin your vacation.
 When my boyfriend was turned away at immigration in Sao Paulo because he didn't have a printed return ticket, we thought we were going crazy.
 Customs officers blocked him for 4 hours in a windowless room before threatening him with deportation.
 Indonesia and the Philippines apply the exact same draconian rules at their borders.
 In short, leaving on a one-way ticket to these countries is playing Russian roulette with your savings.
 Whether you are a tourist or aiming for a Digital nomad visa, the rule remains strictly the same.